Elvisjohn37/roles/README.md

 Make sure that you have composer installed in your local machine:

-Import the sql file named("tasksmanagement.sql") in the project root directory
+Import the sql file named("rolesmanagement.sql") in the project root directory

 ### `npm install`